-Sardegna (Sardinia Sardinian, Sardhigna in Sassari, Saldigna in Gallura, Sardenya in Alghero, Sardinia in Tabarchino) is the second largest island in the Mediterranean Sea and an Italian region with special status whose official name is the Autonomous Region of Sardinia.
+La Sardinia (Sardigna in Sardinian, Sardhigna in Sassari, Saldigna in Gallurese, Sardenya in Alghero, Sardinia in tabarchino) is the second largest island in the Mediterranean Sea and an Italian region with special status whose official name is Autonomous Region of Sardinia.

-The special status enshrined in the Constitution of 1948 guarantees the administrative autonomy of local institutions for the protection of geographical and linguistic peculiarities.
+Lo Special Statute, enshrined in the Constitution of the 1948, guarantees the administrative autonomy of local institutions to protect linguistic and geographical peculiarities.

-In Sardinia, speak several Romance languages other than Italian, expressed by most of the speakers in its regional variant, the most widely spoken language on the island is the Sardinian held immediately after the Italian the most conservative of the Romance languages.
+In Sardinia they talk differently Romance languages: in addition to Italian, expressed by most of the speakers in its regional variant, the most widespread language on the island is Sardinian, considered immediately after Italian the most conservative among the Romance languages.

 Despite the insularity mitigated only by the proximity of Corsica, from which it is separated by the Strait of Bonifacio, the strategic location at the center of the western Mediterranean Sea since ancient times has favored the commercial and cultural relations, as the economic, military and strategic .